Roberto Cavalli revamps youthful line at Milan fashion week

 The group will open a Just Cavalli flagship store in New York in May, followed by a launch event during the New York fashion week in September, Brozzeti said.

-In 2012, the group reported a 4 percent increase in sales to 185 million euros.
+In 2012, the group reported a 4 percent increase in sales to 185 million euros (160 million pounds).

 Sales at directly-operated stores in the first months of this year were growing in line with last year, when they rose 23.4 percent, Brozzetti said.